ScottLogic/blog/_posts/2025-05-14-some-best-practices-for-accessible-automation.md

 ---
 author: cfreestone
-title: Some Best Practices for Accessible Automation Testing
+title: Some Best Practices for Writing Readable Automation Tests
 summary: While on my most recent project I had the unique experience of working closely with many testers and test minded individuals.
 This allowed me to learn some much-needed lessons about how to best implement automation testing with accessibility in mind, a sometimes-overlooked area of test automation.
 categories:
 - Testing
 ---
 While on my most recent project I had the unique experience of working closely with many testers and test minded individuals.
-This allowed me to learn some much-needed lessons about how to best implement automation testing with accessibility in mind, a sometimes-overlooked area of test automation.
+This allowed me to learn some much-needed lessons about how to best implement automation testing with readability in mind, a sometimes-overlooked area of test automation.

 ## Introduction
-What I hope to share with you is how simple it can be to both think about and implement the approach to make sure your tests are accessible.
-This can be because you have strict reasons on the project to ensure compliance with certain metrics, because this can lead to improved readability of your code and its longevity, or because you want to read some wonderful thoughts from certain testers perspective.
+What I hope to share with you is how simple it can be to both think about and implement the approach to make sure your tests are accessible and readable.
+This can be because you have strict reasons on the project to ensure compliance with certain metrics, because you want to increases the longevity of your code, or because you want to read some wonderful thoughts from certain testers perspective.
+So here are some of those self proclaimed wonderful thoughts

 ## What to expect()
 Now it’s good to make note that the lessons learnt here are all from the work I have carried out while implementing Playwright tests.
 This will mean you will need some basic understanding of TypeScript and Playwright when I discuss some examples.
 So without further ado let's discuss the `expect()` function.

 This neat little function is the bread-and-butter basics of automating in playwright, it's what we want to see when we place our test into a certain configuration.
 This doesn’t mean it has to do handstands or backflips, but just like any gymnastics routine we do wait on it with bated breath, hoping for results we will cheer for.
 This anticipation makes it easy for us to write something which makes us wait for that big finale in our tests, even if the tests took the literal definition of breaking a leg.